adammekrami/jobApplicationTracker/readme.md

-Current Status: **Phase 1** (Command-Line MVP) - This project is currently in its initial development phase.
-The purpose of the phase is to build the core functionality in a simple, command-line interface.
+Current Status: **Phase 2** (Command-Line MVP) - This is a command-line interface (CLI) tool, built with Python, to help you track your job applications.
+It uses a SQLite database managed with the SQLAlchemy ORM.
+This project is the result of migrating from a simple CSV-based script (Phase 1) to a more scalable, multi-file application (Phase 2).